ruppinlab/PERCEPTION/README.md

 Step 2: Download the needed data to execute these scripts from the following Zenodo repository

-Step 3: Please move this data to "SCPO_submission" folder downloaded.
+Step 3: Unzip and move the folder "Data" to "SCPO_submission" folder.

 Step 4: Open RStudio and set the "working_directory" variable (top of each script) to the local address where "SCPO_submission" repository is cloned.